How-To Guides

 - Run

-.
+python torchlib/find_config.py.
 This assumes the system is set up for training (as described above).
 PriMIA uses Optuna.
 The system defaults to local training.
-If VirtualWorkers are required, pass the--federated
+If VirtualWorkers are required, pass the--federatedflag.
+If PyGrid nodes are running, you can pass--websockets(which will be passed on totrain.py).
+A database file can be specified here, otherwise a default SQLite file will be used. - Results can be visualised running the script with the

-flag, which will read the database file and open an Optuna server to show the results - The results of the hyperparameter run will be located inside
+--visualizeflag, which will read the database file and open an Optuna server to show the results - The results of the hyperparameter run will be located inside

-.
+model_weights.
 If running many trials, make sure you have enough space available since this folder will become very large.

 - Run